Menu Home

 Tip 10: Fly nonstop if you have a choice

-According to NASA, the largest sources of airplane emissions are takeoff, landing, and taxiing.
-So getting to where you are going more quickly and efficiently helps both you and the earth.
+The largest sources of airplane emissions are takeoff, landing, and taxiing so getting to where you are going more quickly and efficiently helps both you and the earth.

 Back to Top